-Jalen Milroe was looking forward to playing for the Texas Longhorns.
+Jalen Milroe was excited to play for the Texas Longhorns.
 The four-star dual-threat quarterback had been committed for over a year, too.
 Then, something happened, and he will now take his talents to the SEC.

 He chose a different path for his college football career.